OwenTruong/civitdl/README.md

 source ~/.bashrc
 ```

-If you are building from source and the following packages are not available `setuptools, wheel, build`, please install them with `pip install setuptools whell build`
+If you are building from source and the following packages are not available `setuptools, wheel, build`, please install them with `pip install setuptools wheel build`

 <br/>